Female NUWC Keyport team secures patent for Unmanned Underwater Vehicle system

-210322-N-JB957-001 KEYPORT, Wash.
-(March 22, 2021) - A 3D mockup of a KRILL Unmanned Underwater Vehicle, which is a type of UUV compatible with a transfer device that's in the patent process by an all-female team at Naval Undersea Warfare Center Division Keyport, in Keyport, Washington.
-(Courtesy photo)
+210326-N-JB957-863 KEYPORT, Wash.
+(March 26, 2021) - A KRILL Unmanned Underwater Vehicle is a type of UUV compatible with a transfer device that's in the patent process by an all-female team at Naval Undersea Warfare Center Division Keyport, in Keyport, Washington.
+(Courtesy graphic)

 |Date Taken: